XDR security

 See examples of these parameters in Securing with access control and Securing with LDAP.

-Example contents of security configuration file
+Contents of security configuration file

-$ less /private/security-credentials-DC1.txt
+$ less /private/security-credentials-DC1.txtpasswordOnDestination

-Securing with access controlโ
+Securing with access control

 For background on configuring Aerospike’s local-to-the-server user access control, see Configuring Access Control.